 Applying for Financial Aid

 Two steps are required each spring to apply for aid for the subsequent academic year:

-2. Fill out NeedAccess.
+2. Fill out PROFILE application (https://student.collegeboard.org/css-financial-aid-profile).
 Necessary for any grant/scholarship and/or United States Department of Health and Human Services funds.
 You must provide parental information to be considered for this aid regardless of age or marital status.
 If your application is selected for verification, you will be asked to submit tax returns.

 Once your file is complete you will be notified of your financial aid eligibility.
-You must then fill out and return to the SOM Financial Aid Office the 2016-2017 Acceptance of Student Loans Form indicating how much Federal Direct Unsubsidized Stafford Loan you wish to borrow.
-You may borrow more later (up to the cost of attendance figure minus all other aid) if something unexpected comes up.
+You may borrow more later (up to the cost of attendance figure minus all other aid) if you incur unexpected expenses.

 Cost of Attendance for M.D Programs

 VCU School of Medicine Financial Aid Forms for M.D.
 Students